Easy homemade almond paste recipe

 • 150 grams almond flour

-• 150 grams (fine) granulated sugar
+• 150 grams caster sugar

 • ½ egg M

-• zest of ¼ lemon optional
+• lemon zest from ¼ lemon optional

 Instructions